City of Norton: Embracing Outdoor Recreation

 Building Community Pride

-In nearby Abingdon, Friends of Southwest Virginia works to preserve and promote outdoor and cultural assets.
+In nearby Abingdon, Friends of Southwest Virginia works to leverage outdoor and cultural assets to drive revenue and economic opportunities.
 This not only builds community pride, but draws visitors and new, job-creating businesses to the area.

-$3 million ARC POWER grant has supported their efforts since 2016, allowing them to launch the “Appalachian Spring Initiative.”
-Based on hours of community conversations, this project helps coal-impacted areas across 19 counties and four independent cities develop economic strategies around their assets.
+ARC POWER grant funding has supported their efforts since 2016, allowing them to launch the “Appalachian Spring Initiative.”
+Based on hours of community conversations, this project helps coal communities across 19 counties and four independent cities develop economic strategies around their assets.

-In addition to supporting planning efforts in the City of Norton, the Appalachian Spring initiative is also developing access points to the New River, building an Appalachian Trail Center that opens this August, and creating a multi-use trail connecting Breaks Interstate Park to downtown Haysi’s business district.
+In addition to supporting planning efforts in the City of Norton, the Appalachian Spring initiative is also developing access points to the New River, building an Appalachian Trail Center, and creating a multi-use trail connecting Breaks Interstate Park to downtown Haysi’s business district.

 Through POWER and other partnerships, we’re able to add capacity and work with ARC and Virginia DHCD [Department of Housing and Community Development] to inspire communities to move projects forward.